 The Stakeholder Advisory Panel on Consumer Prices (APCP-S) provides independent advice to the National Statistician on the uses and applications of consumer price indices.

-The establishment of the APCP-S was recommended by an independent review of the governance of price statistics, which considered matters relating to the governance arrangements and structures underpinning the production of consumer price indices by the Office for National Statistics.
+The establishment of the panels was recommended by an independent review of the governance of price statistics, which considered matters relating to the governance arrangements and structures underpinning the production of consumer price indices by the Office for National Statistics (ONS).

 The APCP-S provides independent advice to the National Statistician on the uses and applications of consumer price indices, to ensure that these statistics meet the needs of users and ‘serve the public good’.